synchronal/moar/README.md

 `Moar.Assertions`
-* `assert_eq` is a pipeable equality assertion, with options such as the ability to ignore order when comparing lists, returning a different value than what was passed in, asserting that a value is within some delta which can be a number or time duration.
+* `assert_eq` is a pipeable equality assertion, with options such as the ability to ignore order when comparing lists, returning a different value than what was passed in, and asserting that a value is within some delta (which can be a number or time duration).
 * `assert_recent` asserts that a datetime is pretty close to now.
 * `assert_that` asserts that a pre-condition and post-condition are true after performing an action.